-Martha Dickey is the Philanthropy Officer for the New Hampshire Community Loan Fund.
+Martha Dickey is the Director of Donor Relations for the New Hampshire Community Loan Fund.
 She recently completed her MBA in Leadership from Franklin Pierce University, and brings over 20 years’ experience in fundraising, corporate relations and leadership development to the Board.
 During her career, she has improved advancement operations at FIRST and the Friends Program.
 A Massachusetts native, Martha resides in Northfield and enjoys spending time with her children and grandchildren in her “free” time.
 She is a tireless advocate in the Mental Health space and has helped pass legislation in New Hampshire around mental health and suicide awareness and prevention.